happydasch/btplotting/README.md

 * Plotting looks very similar to backtraders own plotting (order, heights, etc.)
 * Allows to generate custom columns, which don't have to be hardcoded.
 * This is being used to generate color for candles, varea values, etc.
+* Save images of strategy or a single data (for example save an image of data when a trade is happening)

 Plotting: